- Learn to dance like a local in Argentina's capital

-|Day 2||Buenos Aires City Tour, Dinner, and Tango Show||Buenos Aires|
+|Day 2||Buenos Aires City Tour, Evening Tango Performance||Buenos Aires|

-|Day 3||Buenos Aires to Ushuaia||Ushuaia|
+|Day 3||Fly to Ushuaia||Ushuaia|

-|Day 6||Ushuaia to El Calafate||El Calafate|
+|Day 6||Fly to El Calafate, Explore||El Calafate|

 |Day 7||Perito Moreno Full-Day Tour||El Calafate|

-Day 1: Arrival in Buenos Aires - Explore the City
+Day 1: Arrive in Buenos Aires, Explore

-Welcome to Argentina!
-Renowned as the "Paris of South America," and the "Queen of El Plata," the capital city of Buenos Aires is defined by passion.
-This is exemplified in the rich tango heritage and its citizens' limitless enthusiasm for fútbol (soccer), which is far and away the country's most popular sport.
+Welcome to Buenos Aires!
+Also known as the "Paris of South America," the capital of Argentina is a city defined by passion—from its rich tango heritage to its citizens' limitless enthusiasm for fútbol (soccer), the country's most popular sport.

-When you arrive at the airport, your driver will be waiting to take you in a private car to your hotel where you can relax after a long flight.
-But make no mistake: the city will beckon you.
-So after a quick recharge, be sure to venture out into the welcoming arms of Buenos Aires and explore.
-The best starting point would be the city center.
+When you land, a driver will pick you up from the airport and take you to your hotel, where you can rest and recharge after your long flight.
+But make no mistake: you'll be itching to see what the city has to offer.
+So after a quick break, make sure to venture out and explore.
+The best starting point is the city center.

 Suggested activities include: